Hurricane Lee whips up waves along northern Caribbean as it churns through open waters

 “It remains too soon to know what level of additional impacts Lee might have along the northeast U.S. coast and Atlantic Canada late this week and this weekend, however, wind and rainfall hazards will likely extend well away from the center as Lee grows in size,” the center said.

-Lee strengthened from a Category 1 storm to a Category 5 storm last week in the span of 24 hours before weakening slightly.
+Lee strengthened from a Category 1 storm to Category 5 last week in the span of 24 hours before weakening slightly.

 Lee is the 12th named storm of the Atlantic hurricane season, which runs from June 1 to Nov.
 30 and peaked on Sunday.